fanfan42/ansible-role-lsw/documentation/VARIABLES.md

 ### lsw_sriov_pkg_url

-Only for Debian and EndeavourOS.
+Common to all distros.
 URL of strongtz (or other fork if you want) github repository with i915 module for SR-IOV.
+URL of the package for Debian and EndeavourOS.
+URL of the tarball (minus the .tar.gz suffix) for Nobara.